-The process of fragment synthesis obeys a heuristic rule called the Rule of Three.
-A state-of-the-art tuning of the Rule of Three parameters helps to generate small-molecule compounds with improved ADME profile for efficient lead identification by FBDD and high-throughput screening (HTS).
+The process of fragment synthesis obeys a heuristic rule called the Rule of Three (molecular weight < 300, ClogP < 3, the number of hydrogen bond donors and acceptors each < 3, rotatable bond number < 3).
+This innovative approach of tuning to the Rule of Three parameters helps to generate small-molecule compounds with improved ADME profile for efficient lead identification by FBDD and high-throughput screening (HTS).

 |Parameter||MW||ClogP||Fsp3||TPSA||RotB||HBD||HBA||Benzene rings||ClogS||Rings||Halogens (except F)||S atoms|